davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 </tbody>
 </table>

-The media query column specifies what (if any) change occurs when a breakpoint is hit.
+The media query column specifies what (if any) change occurs when a the viewport is wider than the relavent site breakpoint.
 Note that the breakpoints themselves are not specified here, to keep things loosely coupled.

 These base styles are then used as part of the specification for the next level up: